IgnisDa/ryot/docs/guides/deployment.md

 ## Dokku

-This is a script that automatically sets up vaultwarden using the docker image uploaded to DockerHub and creates a [Dokku](https://dokku.com/) app.
+This is a script that automatically sets up a Ryot server using the docker image uploaded to DockerHub and creates a [Dokku](https://dokku.com/) app.
 The script assumes you have a global domain set-up (i.e. the file `/home/dokku/VHOST` exists).
 It needs to be run with `sudo` privileges.